rjaros87/pm-home-station/README.md

 ## Tested platforms

+- Android APK
+  - Android 7 Nougat

+- Desktop (standalone) app
-- Windows 7/10
+  - Windows 7 & 10
+    - before running the app, open the Device Manager, expand `Ports (COM & LPT)` and find your adapter.
+Ensure that the Device status states `This device is working properly`.
+If not, then you probably need to install older drivers for this adapter (a workaround).
+  - Linux Ubuntu 16.04
-- Linux (The ownership of device `/dev/ttyUSB0` is `dialout` group so add yourself and re-login or run with `sudo`)
+    - the ownership of device `/dev/ttyUSB0` is `dialout` group so must add yourself to the group and re-login or run with `sudo` (not recommended)
+  - macOS Sierra 10.12
-- macOS / OSX (you may need to install correct driver for your version of uart2usb, for PL2303 [this](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41) one works well)
+    - you may need to install correct driver for your version of uart-to-usb
+      - for PL2303 you can use [this](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41) one, however you must always detach the device before closing the app otherwise the java process may hang blocked by the driver on I/O operation

 ## Build and run